alirezatsh/devops_journey/Database/mysql/README.md

 ## Installation

-Follow these steps to set up PostgreSQL using Docker:
+Follow these steps to set up MySQL using Docker:

 1. Clone the repo